TamzinBoyd/course-quiz/README.md

 Decided to create answers and questions as a card which is flipped.

 TO DO
-fix why it shows the 1st question twice fix restart quiz
+fix restart quiz

 add authentification and link to userProvider.
 See if can have a screen before the homepage where you log in and it shows your name on each page?